nexus-graphql/nexus-cli/README.md

 - Asks for your data source name
 - You can 3 options: Postgres Database, GraphQL API Endpoint and REST API Endpoint
-- Asks for your connection
+- Asks for your connection details
 - For Postgres, you will enter a connection string
 - For GraphQL and REST, you will enter an endpoint